upendra0827/project/README.md

 # Browser Rendering

-Here, we are going to discuss how the browser renders HTML, CSS, JavaScript to DOM.
+Here, we are going to discuss how the browser renders HTML, CSS and JavaScript to DOM.

 ![This is an image](https://blog.logrocket.com/wp-content/uploads/2021/06/how-browser-rendering-works.png)